albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 Class Instance
 ^^^^^^^^^^^^^^

-.. js:function:: instance.getclass()
+.. sq:function:: instance.getclass()

 returns the class that created the instance.

-.. js:function:: instance.rawin(key)
+.. sq:function:: instance.rawin(key)

     :param key: ze key

 returns true if the slot 'key' exists. the function has the same effect as the operator 'in' but does not employ delegation.

-.. js:function:: instance.weakref()
+.. sq:function:: instance.weakref()

 returns a weak reference to the object.

-.. js:function:: instance.tostring()
+.. sq:function:: instance.tostring()

 tries to invoke the _tostring metamethod, if failed. returns "(instance : pointer)".

-.. js:function:: instance.rawget(key)
+.. sq:function:: instance.rawget(key)

 tries to get a value from the slot 'key' without employing delegation

-.. js:function:: instance.rawset(key,val)
+.. sq:function:: instance.rawset(key,val)

 sets the slot 'key' with the value 'val' without employing delegation.
 If the slot does not exists, it will be created.

-.. js:function:: instance.getfuncinfos()
+.. sq:function:: instance.getfuncinfos()

 If instance has _call() metamethod, get info about it (see function.getfuncinfos() for details).